WCCS: WCCS: AM-azing things

 Raymark Broadcasting completed an aggressive move in 1986.
 Another station in Western Pennsylvania, WBZY successfully applied earlier to move from its daytime-only frequency of 1140 up to 1200 kHz.
 With this move, Raymark learned WRID could move to 1160 kHz and possibly have nighttime operation using the existing antenna system.
 Submitting an engineering plan, Raymark was granted permission to move its station to the new frequency.

 With the frequency move came the new callsign WCCS.
-The call letters had been vacated up by an FM station (now WCCL), licensed to Somerset, and a then-competitor of WVSC.
+The call letters had been vacated by an FM station (now WOWQ), licensed to Somerset, and a then-competitor of WVSC.
 The station adopted the moniker "The AMazing AM", referring to its addition of AM stereo technology.
-The station first operated at 1160 kHz with 1,000 watts around-the-clock until the following year, when it was granted an increase to its originally-permitted daytime power of 5,000 watts.
+The station first operated at 1160 kHz with 1,000 watts around the clock until the following year, when it was granted an increase to its originally permitted daytime power of 5,000 watts.

 The station's power upgrades were completed in 1988 when it was given permission to increase its daytime power to 10,000 watts, making it the 8th most powerful AM radio signal in all of Pennsylvania.
 It was also a sigh of relief for Harley, who jokingly complained of an ongoing debt the station could never seem to overcome: "we kept buying transmitters".

 Goss retired from WCCS in 1989, selling his interest in the station to Harley, who signed on an FM sister station, WOKW, licensed to Curwensville, (Clearfield County) later that fall.
 Like WCCS, WOKW also affiliated with SMN's adult contemporary format.
-Goss went on to publish his autobiography "Misadventures in Broadcasting", in 2008.
+Goss went on to publish his autobiography "Misadventures in Broadcasting" in 2008.

-Harley maintained the Raymark company name, and signed a third station on the air two years later, WCCZ-FM, licensed to Spangler (northern Cambria County).
-That station, which has since been sold, today is known as WPCL.
+Harley maintained the Raymark company name and signed a third station on the air two years later, named WCCZ-FM that was licensed to Spangler (northern Cambria County).
+Today, that station, which has since been sold is known as WPCL.

 WCCS today

 Harley sold WCCS in August 2002 to Pittsburgh-based Renda Broadcasting Corporation.
 He reserved his ownership of WOKW.
 Renda, owned by Indiana County native Anthony F. Renda, had entered into a local marketing agreement with successful competitor WLCY Blairsville that June, making WLCY a local sister station to WCCS.
 Renda purchased WLCY outright the following year.

 In 2003, Renda also acquired WCCS/WLCY's crosstown competitors, WDAD/WQMU, for $3.2 million.

-In need of additional studio space to accommodate four radio stations (WDAD, WCCS, WLCY, WQMU), Renda Broadcasting acquired the former Gatti Pharmacy building at the corner of 9th and Philadelphia Streets in downtown Indiana, where the four stations and its business operations occupy the first and second floors.
+In need of additional studio space to accommodate four radio stations (WDAD, WCCS, WLCY, WQMU), Renda Broadcasting acquired the former Gatti Pharmacy building at the corner of 9th and Philadelphia Streets in downtown Indiana where the four stations and its business operations occupy the first and second floors.
 All four stations were housed in the new building by the end of 2004.